 These were such fun to draw that I started making more and more.

 These color in masks are perfect for any party or occasion.
 You can color them in and then use them as a photo prop.
-While I may have just missed Mardi Gras (there’s always next year) this is a great activity for teen and tween parties, or even if you’re just looking for a change of pace from adult coloring pages.
+This is a great activity for teen and tween parties, or even if you’re just looking for a change of pace from adult coloring pages.

 Color in Masks for adults: